Deploy Teams phones, Teams displays, Teams panels, and Microsoft Teams Rooms on Android using Intune

 This article gives you an overview of how to deploy Teams phones, Teams displays, Teams panels, and Microsoft Teams Rooms on Android using Intune.

-Conditional Access is an Azure Active Directory (Azure AD) feature that helps you to ensure devices accessing your Office 365 resources are properly managed and secure.
+Conditional Access is a Microsoft Entra feature that helps you to ensure devices accessing your Office 365 resources are properly managed and secure.
 If you apply Conditional Access policies to the Teams service, Android devices (including Teams phones, Teams displays, Teams panels, and Microsoft Teams Rooms on Android) that access Teams need to be enrolled into Intune and their settings need to comply with your policies.
-If the device isn't enrolled into Intune, or if it's enrolled but its settings don't comply with your policies, Conditional Access will prevent a user from signing in to or using the Teams app on the device.
+If the device isn't enrolled into Intune, or if it's enrolled but its settings don't comply with your policies, Conditional Access prevents a user from signing in to or using the Teams app on the device.

 Typically, compliance policies defined within Intune are assigned to groups of users.
-This means that if you assign an Android compliance policy to firstname.lastname@example.org, that policy will apply equally to their Android smartphone and to any Android-based Teams device that email@example.com signs into.
+This means that if you assign an Android compliance policy to email@example.com, that policy applies equally to their Android smartphone and to any Android-based Teams device that firstname.lastname@example.org signs into.

 If you use Conditional Access, which requires Intune enrollment to be enforced, in your organization, there are a couple things you need to set up to allow for a successful Intune enrollment:

 - Intune license The user signing into the Teams device must be licensed for Intune.
-As long as the Teams device is signed in to a user account that has a valid Intune license, the device will automatically be enrolled in Microsoft Intune as part of the sign-in process.
+As long as the Teams device is signed in to a user account that has a valid Intune license, the device is automatically enrolled in Microsoft Intune as part of the sign-in process.

 - Configure Intune You must have a properly configured Intune tenant set up for Android Device Administrator enrollment.